 Use Baking Soda as a Fabric Softener

-To use baking soda as a fabric softener, add ½ cup to the rinse cycle.
+To use baking soda as a fabric softener, add ½ cup to your washing machine during the rinse cycle.
+It will prevent the water from being too acidic or alkaline, keeping minerals and detergents from settling into the clothes.

 Boost Your Detergent’s Cleaning Ability

 If your clothes don’t feel clean after washing, adding baking soda to the wash cycle can help.
-Use this trick if you use a laundry detergent without stain-cleaning enzymes or if you have hard water.
+This baking soda laundry back is best for those with hard water.

 - Add ½ cup of baking soda to the wash with your regular detergent

-The baking soda will balance the water’s PH level, giving your detergent a better chance at cleaning your clothes.
+The baking soda will balance the water’s PH level, boosting your detergent’s cleaning power.

 If you have clothes that smell like sweat or smoke, soak them in baking soda water before washing them.